balamir53/dis-sim/README.md

 ## Things to improve
 Fire PDUs

-Single Player Controls, and markings (naming tank in remote app is done)
+Single Player Controls, and markings (naming tank in remote app is done, color info must be included)

 Disconnect timeout and dead tanks